Storms, coronavirus pose ‘double threat’ for children in Central America and Caribbean – UNICEF

 In addition to straining national and local health systems in the region, the pandemic is also raising serious questions about the aftermath of a catastrophic hurricane, including movement restrictions and budget shortfalls, which may hinder national hurricane preparedness efforts.

-“As we continue to take precautions to keep families safe from COVID-19, efforts to prepare for hurricane now are vital to mitigate the spread of virus among the most vulnerable communities”, Mr. Aasen explained.
+"As we continue to take precautions to keep families safe from COVID-19, efforts to prepare for a hurricane now are vital to mitigate the spread of the virus among the most vulnerable communities", Mr Aasen explained.

 Danger on the horizon